RetroStack/KiCAD-Libraries/README.md

 ## Support this Project

 RetroStack is passionate about exploring and preserving the legacy of older computer systems.
 My work involves creating detailed documentation and videos to share the knowledge.
 I am also dedicated to reviving these classic systems by reimplementing them and offering replacement parts at no cost.
-If you're keen on supporting this unique project, we invite you to visit my [Patreon page](https://www.patreon.com/RetroStack).
+If you're keen on supporting this unique project, I invite you to visit my [Patreon page](https://www.patreon.com/RetroStack).
 Your support would be immensely valuable and greatly appreciated!

 ## License